-4 Conclusions
+Conclusions

-The main objective of the research work was to develop a Decision Support Method (DSM) that would assist in the selection of sustainable municipal wastewater treatment technologies.
+The main objective of the research work was the development of a decision support method that would assist in the selection of sustainable municipal wastewater treatment technologies.
 In this research work, the sustainability of treatment technologies was evaluated using a set of environmental and economic indicators.
 Scores were assigned to the different ratings on performance and a weight given depending on the degree of importance attached to reuse of treated wastewater for agriculture.
 This enabled a comparison of the overall performance of technologies to be made.
-Validation through the ED-WAVE tool and field collected data provided the basis for verification on the accuracy of wastewater treatment results data obtained through the DSM.
+Validation through the ED-WAVE tool provided the basis for verification on the accuracy of wastewater treatment results data obtained through the DSM.